seirana/WESscDRS/README.md

-# WES-scDRS
+# WESscDRS
-WES-scDRS is designed to link single-variant analysis scores with polygenic disease risk at single-cell RNA sequencing.
+WESscDRS is designed to link single-variant analysis scores with polygenic disease risk at single-cell RNA sequencing.
 It identifies cells with excess expression of disease-associated genes identified by Whole Exome Sequencing (WES).

 In the [Quick Start](#quick-start) section, you can follow the instructions to install the requirements and run a sample.
-To learn more about the functions, refer to the flowcharts in the [Flowcharts](https://github.com/seirana/WES-scDRS/tree/main/Flowcharts).
-Additionally, there, you can find detailed instructions on the data type and formats required as input for the WES-scDRS function.
+To learn more about the functions, refer to the flowcharts in the [Flowcharts](https://github.com/seirana/WESscDRS/tree/main/Flowcharts).
+Additionally, there, you can find detailed instructions on the data type and formats required as input for the WESscDRS function.

 # Table of contents
 - [Pipeline structure](#pipeline-structure)